usnistgov/MediScore/README.txt

          - Updated test cases accordingly for bitmask tests, specifically for precision control for AUC and EER.
       - Adjusted unit test png saving parameter to be compatible with OpenCV 3+, just in case.
       - Streamlined localization scorer for efficient pandas usage.
          - Simplified saving the reference png.
+      - Vectorized metrics computation.
     * Validator
       - Updated ReadMe for readability.
       - Added more thorough tests for ProbeStatus criteria.